Home Remedies for Heartburn: 10 Ways to Get Rid of Acid RefluxDec. 10, 2021 - Katie McCallum

 What causes heartburn and what does it feel like exactly?

-Stomach acid is needed to break down the food you eat, something your stomach has no trouble handling.
+According to the American College of Gastroenterology, stomach acid is needed to break down the food you eat, something your stomach has no trouble handling.
 Your esophagus, on the other hand, is irritated by it.

 To keep stomach acid (and digesting food) in your stomach and out of your esophagus, a circular ring of muscle at the tube's base, called the lower esophageal sphincter, acts as a valve.
 When this valve is relaxed, food you've consumed is allowed to pass through to your stomach.
 When contracted, this valve prevents this food and acid from backing up into your esophagus.